First published: Feb. 2, 2012

 So how does this relate to poetry?
 Expressive verse gives the same freedom to poetry that Duncan gave to dance.
 Expressive verse’s primary goal is expression: to express the inexpressible or create something beautiful.
-If it’s achieved those ends and to the artist’s satisfaction, then that’s enough.
+If the poet has achieved those ends, then that’s enough.
 Expressive verse has no rules.
 It breaks all rules.
-One can use clichés, old language, and break all the rules of English to achieve the aim of expression.
+One can use clichés, old language, and flout the conventions of English to achieve the aim of expression.
 One can cut up prose and arrange the fragments.
 It’s based on whatever one feels is right.
-It can still employ metre, rhythm, and rhyme if the artist sees fit.
+It can still employ rhythm and rhyme if the artist sees fit.
 It is not like free verse where one intellectually chooses each step along the way (which, when it truly comes down to it, is still based on what one feels is appropriate.)

 Expressive verse has no limitations or guiding principles, but that’s not to say it’s not guided.
 Though upsetting to those who like clear-cut definitions, expressive verse is guided only by the soul.

 When Isadora Duncan defied the strict form of traditional dance, how did she pick her movements?
-Was she just wildly flailing her arms and legs in the air?
+Was she just wildly flailing her arms and legs?
 Absolutely not.
 Her soul and her desire for human and artistic expression were guiding her movements.
 Her legs were acting as an extension of the natural inner rhythm that exists within all of us.
 The movement of her arms flowed from a feeling of beauty inside her.
-Is it any coincidence that her movements resembled that of classical Greek and Renaissance art?
+Is it any coincidence that her movements resembled those of figures in classical Greek and Renaissance art?

-She was not consciously or "logically" choosing each movement.
+Duncan was not consciously or "logically" choosing each movement.
 It sprang from the deep human need for expression that has been lost in our modern society.
-To those who only knew how to judge on the forms and movements associated with classical ballet, Isadora’s movements may have seemed as if she was wildly flinging her arms and legs around.
+To those who only knew how to judge on the forms and movements associated with classical ballet, Duncan’s movements may have seemed as if she was wildly flinging her arms and legs around.
 Those people would have preferred more discrete criteria to quantify and critique.
-The average person who judged based on what they saw and what they liked had an easier time accepting Duncan’s dancing style than those who considered themselves professionals.
+The average person who judged based on what they saw and liked had an easier time accepting Duncan’s dancing style than those who considered themselves professionals.

 Look at the picture below.
 It’s beautiful.
 But what guides her to do that?